11 Home Remedies for Bug Bites and Stings

 Tannic acid found in tea relieves muscles soreness, toothaches, brings boils to a head and more.
 For bug bites and stings, a tea bag will reduce swelling and pain.
 Soak the tea bag in water to activate the tannic acid then lay it directly on the area.

 I like to boil the water as if I’m making tea.
 Put the bag in and let it sit for just 1 minute.
 Drip dry the bag so there’s not liquid running from it.
-If you squeeze the bag you will loose some of the tannic acid, but it will still retain enough to ease the itching and discomfort.
+If you squeeze the bag you will lose some of the tannic acid, but it will still retain enough to ease the itching and discomfort.

 I’m only just beginning to learn in the wide world of herbal medicine.
 I’m always amazed at the remedies which lie at our feet.
 This “weed” is one of the best poultices for bug bites and especially for stings.